 Distance from the Mobile Phone Tower

-Cellular signal is broadcasted from towers that are installed by your carrier (Vodafone, EE, ID, 3G, 4G, T-Mobile, etc.).
-The closer you are to a Mobile Signal tower, the stronger the cellular signal is going to be.
+Cellular signal is broadcasted from towers that are installed by your carrier (Vodafone, EE, ID, Three, O2, 3G, 4G, T-Mobile, etc.).
+The closer you are to a cellular tower, the stronger the cellular signal is going to be.
 As you move further away from the cell phone tower, the cellular signal becomes weaker, which we call attenuation, until at some point it’s too weak to hold a call or transfer data.

-Being too far away from a cell phone tower is the most common reason for weak or bad mobile signal.
-You’ll often experience weak mobile signals if you live or travel in very rural areas.
+Being too far away from a cell phone tower is the most common reason for weak or bad network reception.
+You’ll often experience a weak network reception if you live or travel in very rural areas.

 Obstacles in the Way